20lives/dmote/doc/options.md

 For example, on a normal QWERTY keyboard, H is on the home row for purposes of touch typing, and you would probably want to use it as such here too, even though the matrix in this program has no necessary relationship with touch typing, nor with the matrix in your MCU firmware (TMK/QMK etc.).
 Your H key will then get the coordinates [0, 0] as the home-row key in the far left column on the right-hand side of the keyboard.

-In that first column, to continue the QWERTY pattern, you will want `rows-above-home` set to 1, to make a Y key, or 2 to make a 6 key, or 3 to make a function key above the 6.
+In that first column, to continue the QWERTY pattern, you will want `rows-above-home` set to 1, to make a Y key, or 2 to make a 6-and-^ key, or 3 to make a function key above the 6-and-^.
 Your Y key will have the coordinates [0, 1].
-Your 6 key will have the coordinates [0, 2], etc.
+Your 6-and-^ key will have the coordinates [0, 2], etc.

 Still in that first column, to finish the QWERTY pattern, you will want `rows-below-home` set to 2, where the two keys below H are N (coordinates [0, -1]) and Space (coordinates [0, -2]).

 The next item in the list will be column 1, with J as [1, 0] and so on.
-On the left-hand side of a DMOTE, everything is mirrored so that [0, 0] will be G instead of H, [1, 0] will be F instead of J, and so on.
+On the left-hand side of a DMOTE, everything is mirrored so that [0, 0] will be G instead of H in QWERTY, [1, 0] will be F instead of J, and so on.

 #### Parameter `aliases`